 They had all had their reasons and excuses as to why they thought it had been better to run from romance and commitment.
 But perhaps it was that common bond that had inevitably brought the seven of them together.
 They were able to coax each other through the pain and confusion that came with falling in love.
 Love wasn't always just about the two people in the relationship but about the people who would be there for them through both the good and the bad.
 They had all found comfort in knowing that no matter what trouble was thrown their way, whether it was Kay's betrayal to Riley by dating her brother or James' shock in finding out about Sirius and Riley or both Lily and James finding it hard to let the other in or Riley and Sirius' first break up or James' almost departure to Italy or Remus being pushed away by Jillian's fear and now Riley's disappearance in the middle of the night, they would be there for each other to give reassurance and comfort when one of them might not have wanted it but definitely needed it.
 Love had its many ups and downs.
 But friendship was forever.

 At least, that's what they had thought.

 Unfortunately, forever didn't always mean forever.

 I would just like to add a major THANK YOU to everyone who has stood by this story since the beginning.
 I know it's been a long journey to get to the end, but I hope that you've enjoyed reading it as much as I've enjoyed writing it.
 So again, thank you.
-And please stay tuned for Love on the Balcony!
+And please stay tuned for Goodbyes on the Balcony!